CheyenneMDavid/foraging-link-ui/README.md

 - **Signed out**, displays `Home`, `Courses`, `Sign in`, `Sign up`

 - **Signed in**, displays `Home`, `Courses`, `Profile` and `Sign out`

+- **Post Listings Display**
+  The posts in the listings are presented in a condensed format to provide a quick overview.
+The images are styled to take up 100% of the width but only 30% of the viewport height `30vh`, ensuring consistent and proportional scaling, accompanied with a short text excerpt taken from the "Culinary Uses" field, to give users a glimpse of the content without overwhelming the interface.

+  Although each post displays a heart icon and a speech bubble with their corresponding counts (if available), the icons are not interactive in the post listings.
+Unlike in the detail pages, where clicking these icons updates the counts, the icons in the listings are purely decorative.
+This design choice was made because the hover effect on the icons suggested interactivity, which could mislead users.
+A color change on hover without any resulting action would have conveyed a sense of incompleteness, so this behavior was removed for the post listings and saved for the detail page for a post which the entire post in the listed content is a link for.

 ### Form Validation and Defensive Design